Plant-Powered Recipes

 • 2 TBSP soy sauce or Braggs Liquid Aminos

 In a large soup pot, combine the carrots, onions, and water.
 Add the curry powder and ginger.
 Cover and bring to a boil, then turn down the heat and simmer for 10-15 minutes until vegetables are tender.
 Place the cooked vegetables, cooking liquid, cashews, and soy sauce into the blender, and blend until creamy.
 You may have to do this in batches.
+If the soup is too thick, add more water.
+Adjust seasonings and add optional salt and pepper as desired.
 Serve hot and garnish with parsley or cilantro.

 Pumpkin and Black Bean Soup